Skip to main content

 • Oral testing, including recorded speeches and oral interactions

 Special equipment and costs: Part of the course is contained in a series of workbooks.
 It is necessary to levy a $20 charge for the workbooks which will become a valuable, permanent resource for students.
-As much of the work will be done in these workbooks, other stationery costs will be minimal.
+A loose-leaf folder and writing paper will be needed for much of the course.

 Continuation of subject: The Form 5 course will prepare students for further study at Form 6 level, which leads to Form 7 Japanese (NCEA Level 3).